This section provides information for students who wish to work internationally. This includes:

 - where vacancies are advertised

-- what is their preferred CV and application form style
+- what is the preferred CV and application form style in that country

 - what are the rules and etiquette of interviews and workplace customs